Printlab Autodesk

 Assemble your Team

-Assemble your team and allocate each person a specific role.
+Assemble your team and give yourself a team name!
+Then allocate each person a specific role.
 Everyone can participate in each section of the journey but it can be beneficial to have people 'in charge' of different areas.
-For example, you might have a lead 3D CAD specialist, a lead project manager and a lead video creator.
+For example, you might have a project manager, lead designer, and video creator.

 makeable challenge toolkit